kelvinc6/profcheck/README.md

 An extension to find the instructor(s) for a course on a school's course explorer, and displays their rating as well as their Rate My Professors link in a tooltip on hover over.

-This extension is fast and up-to-date, as it queries the Rate My Professors database using its Apache Solr search engine.
+This extension is fast and up-to-date, as it queries the Rate My Professors database using its GraphQL endpoint.

 Supported schools: